Michigan Drunk Driving Defense

 I handle cases in Metro Detroit and throughout Michigan including:

 As well as the following Counties in Michigan:

 I have appeared in over 100 courts throughout Michigan defending people accused of drunk driving.
 I work extensively in metro Detroit and throughout the entire state.

 Many attorneys claim a presence throughout Michigan, yet they refer cases to out-of-town attorneys or send an associate to handle the out-of-town cases.
 I handle my own cases, wherever they may be.

 The people I have assisted throughout Michigan have achieved some impressive results.
 To find out how impressive, and to find out what commitment, hard work, and attention to detail can do for your drunk driving defense, visit the Drunk Driving Defense Sample Cases page.

 If you need drunk driving help, contact me immediately!

 Call me, discuss my fee, and let me assess your case today.
-You can call me direct on (877) OWI-LAWS or my cell at (248) 752-5663 or you can complete the free online case review and I'll contact you.
+You can call me direct on (877) Joe-Cross or my cell at (248) 752-5663 or you can complete the free online case review and I'll contact you.